Karasp1980/torjagerillustration/README.md

 -------
 ## Testing

-#### I tested that the site worked in different browsers: Google Chrome, Firefox
+#### I tested that the site worked in different browsers: Google Chrome, Firefox, Edge

 #### I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the devtools device toolbar.
+The site has been tested on different physical devices: desktop, laptop, tablet and mobile.

 #### I confirmed that the navigaton, header, about, gallery and contact are all readable and easy to understand.